ForNeVeR/tdlib.native/README.md

 Library Dependencies
 --------------------
 This package doesn't bundle certain dependencies, and they are expected to be provided by the user's environment.

-On **Ubuntu 20.04**, the TDLib version provided by tdlib.native is compiled against OpenSSL 1.1.

 On **Ubuntu 22.04**, the TDLib version provided by tdlib.native is compiled against OpenSSL 3.0.